GrandStrategos4q0/Command_Resources-2.0/README.md

 #### Command: Modern Operations - Resources

+Old databse became inaccessible to me, so I have recreated a new version that (hopefully) will not suffer the same fate.

 A community-created GitHub repository aimed at sharing material for use within **Command: Modern Operations** scenarios.

 Using the functionality of GitHub, we aim to develop installation Import/Export (.inst) files, LUA scripts and reference points zones, developed using open-source intelligence resources and research by their creators, and share them here, allowing for better organisation.